lau-allen/lau-allen/README.md

 # My GitHub Repositories

-Below is a list of my repositories, along with the High-Level Technical Domains they demonstrate and the Tech Stack used:
+Below is a list of my repositories, grouped by the High-Level Technical Domains they demonstrate and the Tech Stack used within each project:

 | Domain | Repository | Tech Stack |
 |--------|------------|------------|